|

 fiftieth England match with a goalscoring substitute.

-the match.
-The fifth player to achieve a double, the first player to
+became the sixth player to achieve a double, but the first player to

 achieve it twice.
 Also the first player to score five goals as a